-The Brunner Test came out in 1987, when things were different.
+The Brunner Test came out in 1987 when things were a bit different.
 Before the test, if you had a private student loan in bankruptcy, you could easily get it discharged.
 If it was a federal loan, as long as you were in repayment for five to seven years, you could go through bankruptcy and use the get-of-jail-early card with your loan.
 Now you see what the situation has become with the Brunner Test.
-To successfully discharge a student loan under the test, you must show “undue hardship” with this three-pronged requirement:
+To successfully discharge a student loan under the test, you must show "undue hardship" with this three-pronged requirement:

 - You can't maintain a minimum standard of living if you have to repay the loan

 - There are attenuating circumstances that are likely to persist for the life of the loan that will continue to make your repayment ability difficult

 - You have made good-faith efforts to repay the loan